Suzuki Swace Review & Prices

 The Suzuki Swace is a bit like one of those actors who you’ve definitely seen in something else before, but you can’t quite put your finger on what.

 That’s because, behind Suzuki’s very mild restyling, it is effectively a Toyota Corolla Touring Sports.
 You see, the Swace exists because Suzuki did a deal with Toyota to sell a rebranded version of the Corolla (along with the Suzuki Across, which is basically a RAV4).
-That saves Suzuki a boatload of cash in designing its own car, but also as both cars are hybrids it helps the firm reduce emissions.
+That saves Suzuki a boatload of cash in designing its own car, but also as both cars are hybrids it helps the firm reduce its average emissions.

 While Suzuki raided Toyota’s substantial larder to create the Swace, it didn’t take everything.
 For starters, it’s only available as an estate, whereas the Corolla can also be had as a hatchback and a saloon.
 The Suzuki also only gets one engine option rather than the wider choice Toyota offers, which is a shame.

 The Swace comes fitted only with Toyota’s 1.8-litre petrol hybrid system.
 This combines a 102hp four-cylinder petrol engine with a 53hp electric motor, which drives through a CVT automatic transmission, although the Swace can also drive on EV power alone for short distances.

 The Swace covers the 0-62mph sprint in 11.1sec and will carry on to a top speed of 112mph.
 That’s pretty far from fast, and sure enough if you need oomph in reserve for an overtake you may find the Suzuki lacking.
 But off the line it feels quicker than the figures suggest thanks to the lack of any gear changes from its CVT transmission and the instant electric motor torque.